k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 ### Scripting Area
-An SQL scripting area where you can write and run SQL statements on the selected Logical Unit DB (Upper right pane).
+An SQL scripting area where you can write and run SQL statements on the selected LUDB (Upper right pane).

 ![image](/articles/13_LUDB_viewer_and_studio_debug_capabilities/images/13_01_09%20SCRIPTING%20AREA.jpg)